 His volunteer interest is historic preservation and historic brands, and speaks regularly to groups on these subjects.
 He has had a long support of the Association for the Preservation of Virginia Antiquities, where he served on the board of its Historic Richmond branch.
 With the critical support of the APVA, he helped to save two important neo-classical Richmond buildings, the neoclassical Second Baptist Church and the gilded age Hotel Richmond.

-A life-long Episcopalian, he is the Director of Communications for the Episcopal Diocese of Southwest Florida and Bishop Dabney T. Smith.
+A life-long Episcopalian, he is the Director of Communications for the Episcopal Diocese of Southwest Florida under Bishop Dabney T. Smith.
 He believes there is no higher honor than working for the church.

 Branding History Expert